Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Example 3: presence of separatrix involving blow-ups

 \begin{rem} Here we have chosen the parabolic-type compactification in the present argument for the following reasons.
 First, our objective here is the {\em global} phase portrait for (\ref{KK}), which is insufficient to study only one local chart, namely directional compactifications.
 The change of coordinates by numerics (both in rigorous and non-rigorous sense) requires unnecessary and difficult tasks.
-Second, Poincar\'{e}-type compactifications are inappropriate to study (\ref{KK}) including dynamics at infinity, since (\ref{KK}) is asymptotically quasi-homogeneous only in the asymptotic sense, and the application to Poincar\'{e}-type compactifications to such a system cause the loss of regularity of the desingularized vector field at infinity, as mentioned in Remark \ref{rem-choice-cpt}. \end{rem}
+Second, Poincar\'{e}-type compactifications are inappropriate to study (\ref{KK}) including dynamics at infinity, \KMa{because} (\ref{KK}) is \KMa{quasi-homogeneous only in the asymptotic sense}, and the application to Poincar\'{e}-type compactifications to such a system cause the loss of regularity of the desingularized vector field \KMa{on the horizon}, as mentioned in \KMa{Section \ref{sec:choice-compactification}}. \end{rem}

 One of our main goals here is to construct the chain, mainly connecting orbits among $\{p_{\infty, s}^+, p_b^+, p_0\}$.
-Like in the previous examples, the local stable manifold $W^s_{loc}(p_{\infty, s}^+)$ of the saddle $p_{\infty, s}^+$ on the horizon can be validated by the parameterization method.
+Like in the previous examples, the local stable manifold $W^s_{\rm loc}(p_{\infty, s}^+)$ of the saddle $p_{\infty, s}^+$ on the horizon can be validated by the parameterization method.
 Validated local stable manifolds of $p_{\infty, s}^+$ as well as $p_0$ are shown in Figure \ref{fig-1d-stable-manifold-ex3}.
 These are validated through the parameterization method in the same way as Sections \ref{sec:demo1} and \ref{sec:demo2}.
-We omit the detailed implementation of the method applied to the present problem since the basic idea is identical, while we need lengthy calculations of terms we should enclose.
+We omit the detailed implementation of the method applied to the present problem \KMa{because} the basic idea is identical, while we need lengthy calculations of terms we should enclose.